 Within easy reach of Wells and its historic cathedral; the factory shopping outlets in Clarks Village, Street; the Mendips with their show caves at Cheddar and Wookey Hole; the reed beds on the Somerset levels famous for its bird watching and the Glastonbury festival at Pilton.

-Within an hours drive of Bath and Bristol; Taunton Somerset's County Town; Exmoor; The Quantocks and the Beaches at Western-Super-Mare
+Within an hours drive of Bath and Bristol; Taunton Somerset's County Town; Exmoor; The Quantocks and the Beaches at Western-Super-Mare.
+It is ideally situated for exploring the South West of England.

 |Nearest beach||Weston super mare 40 km|